isomerpages/imda-pixel/_showcase/AWS IMDA Joint Innovation Centre.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>AWS Deepracer Arcade<br></strong>Race against machine and compete
+<p><strong><u>AWS Deepracer Arcade</u><br></strong>Race against machine and
-in a global racing league in the AWS DeepRacer Arcade!
+compete in a global racing league in the AWS DeepRacer Arcade!
 The AWS DeepRacer Arcade is a car racing game that teaches you the fundamentals of machine learning, more specifically, reinforcement learning.</p>
 </td>
 </tr>
 <tr>